ZNBrown/LAP1-Project/README.md

 ### Bugs

--Some timestamps for posts show as NaN
+* Some timestamps for posts show as NaN

--New posts go to the bottom of the feed
+* New posts go to the bottom of the feed

--Sometimes the side scroll fails to work on larger screens
+* Sometimes the side scroll fails to work on larger screens

 ### Future features

--Social media integration i.e. tweet this blog
+* Social media integration i.e. tweet this blog

--Home page with login/sign up
+* Home page with login/sign up

--User profiles
+* User profiles

--Post editing (of own posts)
+* Post editing (of own posts)

--Defined and extensive test suite for every feature
+* Defined and extensive test suite for every feature

--Smooth animations used across the site
+* Smooth animations used across the site

--Tagging system on posts
+* Tagging system on posts

--Search/filter by tags
+* Search/filter by tags